Sahebganj

-Sahebganj (also known as Sahibganj) is a scenic town and a port city with the serene Ganga and sturdy hills in the Sahibganj subdivision of the Sahebganj district of Jharkhand state, India.
+Sahebganj, originally named Kajrotia (also known as Sahibganj) is a scenic town and a port city in the Sahibganj subdivision of the Sahebganj district of Jharkhand state, India.
 It serves as headquarters for Sahibganj District, Sahibganj subdivision and Sahibganj (community development block).
 It is located on the north-east of Jharkhand and situated on the banks of Ganges.
-17th May is the Foundation Day of the District, when Rajmahal and Pakur subdivisions of old Santhal Pargana district were carved out to form Sahibganj district.
+17th May is the Foundation Day of the District, when Rajmahal and Pakur subdivisions of old Santal Pargana district were carved out to form Sahibganj district.

 Etymology

 Sahibganj means a place (ganj) of masters (sahebs or sahibs).
 The place is likely to have been given its name because a number of English and other European people lived and worked in and around the railway station during the British Raj.